theos/theos.dev/docs/Commands.md

 `make do` will build and install a package, and is a shortcut for `make package install`

-`make package FINALPACKAGE=1` will optimise assets, convers plists to binary format), and generates a package with a “clean” version (ie, no build number).
+`make package FINALPACKAGE=1` will optimise assets, convert plists to binary format, and generate a package with a “clean” version (ie, no build number).
 Recommended when building a package you’re about to release.

 `make package FINALPACKAGE=1 STRIP=0` will build a release package, but without stripping symbols.

 ### Installation

 `make install` will install a package to the device located at `$THEOS_DEVICE_IP:$THEOS_DEVICE_PORT`.
-If ran on an iOS Device (and `$THEOS_DEVICE_IP` is not set,) it will install the package locally instead.
+If ran on an iOS Device without `$THEOS_DEVICE_IP` set, it will install the package locally instead.

 `make do` will both build and install a package.